On distributionally robust extreme value analysis: Asymptotic analysis of robust estimates of tail probabilities

+\begin{proposition} The function, $F_{\alpha,\delta}(x):= 1-\Fa(x),$ viewed as a function of $x,$ satisfies properties of cumulative distribution function of a real-valued random variable. \end{proposition}

-for every $\alpha \geq 1,$ as $x \rightarrow \infty.$ From here onwards, we shall call $\Fa(\cdot)$ as the \textit{$\alpha$-family worst-case tail distribution}.
+Thus from here onwards, we shall refer to $\Fa(\cdot)$ as the \textit{$\alpha$-family worst-case tail distribution}, and study its qualitative properties such as domain of attraction for the rest of this section.
 All the probability measures involved, unless explicitly specified, are taken to be defined on $(\mathbb{R}, \mathcal{B}(\mathbb{R})).$ Since $D_\alpha(\Pref,\Pref)=0,$ it is evident that the worst-case tail estimate $\Fa(x)$ is at least as large as $\Pref(x,\infty).$ While the overall objective has been to provide robust estimates that account for model perturbations, it is certainly not desirable that the worst-case tail distribution $\Fa(\cdot),$ for example, has unrealistically slow logarithmic decaying tails.
 Seeing this, our interest in this section is to quantify how heavier the tails of $\Fa(\cdot)$ are, when compared to that of the reference model.

 The bigger the plausible family of measures $\left\{ P: D_\alpha(P,\Pref) \leq \delta \right\},$ the slower the decay of tail $\Fa(x)$ is, and vice versa.
-Hence it is conceivable that the parameter $\delta$ is influential in determining the rates of decay of tail distributions $\Fa(\cdot).$ However, as we shall see below in Theorem \ref{EVT-RENYI}, it is the parameter $\alpha$ (along with the tail properties of the reference model $\Pref$) that solely determines the domain of attraction, and hence the heaviness of tail, of $\Fa(\cdot).$
+Hence it is conceivable that the parameter $\delta$ is influential in determining the rate of decay of $\Fa(\cdot).$ However, as we shall see below in Theorem \ref{EVT-RENYI}, it is the parameter $\alpha$ (along with the tail properties of the reference model $\Pref$) that solely determines the domain of attraction, and hence the rate of decay, of $\Fa(\cdot).$